 Note: This letter supplants the glossy annual reports that are still prepared by some companies; such a report would not be economical for our small company.
-For a full description of our financial results, please see our annual report on Form 10-K that was filed with the Securities and Exchange Commission and that is available on our website, at www.fullhouseresorts.com.
+For a full description of our financial results, please see our Annual Report on Form 10-K for the year ended December 31, 2024 that was filed with the Securities and Exchange Commission and that is available on our website, at www.fullhouseresorts.com.

 This letter and the accompanying Notice and proxy statement contain statements that are "forward-looking statements" within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are neither historical facts nor assurances of future performance.
-These forward-looking statements can be identified by use of terms such as "believes," "expects," "anticipates," "plans," "intends," "potential," "may," "could," "would," "will," "might," and similar references to future periods.
-Some of these forward-looking statements include, but are not limited to, our expected operating results, such as future EBITDA; our sports revenue agreements with third-party providers, including the expected revenues and the expected timing for the launch of the sports betting "skins" related thereto; our expectations regarding the expected amenities for Chamonix and the potential future Silver Slipper expansion; the timelines for Chamonix, our American Place proposal, and the potential future Silver Slipper expansion; our ability to obtain the casino license for the American Place proposal and, if we are awarded such license, to obtain financing; the execution of the tidelands option to lease with the State of Mississippi or the future exercise of such option; and the future spending patterns of our guests.
-Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict and many of which are outside of the control of Full House, including our ability to repay our substantial indebtedness; the potential for additional adverse impacts from the COVID-19 pandemic on our business, construction projects, indebtedness, financial condition and operating results; actions by government officials at the federal, state or local level with respect to steps to be taken, including, without limitation, additional shutdowns, travel restrictions, social distancing measures or shelter-in-place orders, in connection with the COVID-19 pandemic; our ability to effectively manage and control expenses as a result of the pandemic; our ability to complete our growth and expansion projects on-time and on-budget; changes in guest visitation or spending patterns due to the COVID-19 pandemic or other health or other concerns; a decrease in overall demand as other competing entertainment venues re-open; our ability to obtain financing upon reasonable terms or at all, including for projects such as our American Place proposal or the potential future expansion at Silver Slipper; our ability to obtain the necessary approvals and permits for our growth, renovation and expansion projects; construction risks, delays and cost overruns; dependence on existing management; competition; uncertainties over the development and success of our expansion projects; the financial performance of our finished projects; effectiveness of expense and operating efficiencies; general macroeconomic conditions; and regulatory and business conditions in the gaming industry (including the possible authorization or expansion of gaming in the states we operate or nearby states).
-Additional information concerning potential factors that could affect our financial condition and results of operations is included in the reports we file with the Securities and Exchange Commission, including, but not limited to, Part I, Item 1A.
+These forward-looking statements can be identified by use of terms such as "believes," "expects," "anticipates," "plans," "intends," "projects," "future," "potential," "may," "could," "would," "should," "will," "might," and similar references to future periods.
+Some of these forward-looking statements include, but are not limited to, our expected operating results, such as future cash flow or EBITDA; our plans, beliefs or expectations regarding our growth strategies; our expected construction budgets, estimated costs, estimated commencement and completion dates, expected amenities, and our expected operational performance for Chamonix and American Place; our expectations regarding our ability to generate operating cash flow and to obtain debt financing on reasonable terms and conditions for the construction of the permanent American Place facility; our expectations regarding the timing of finalizing arrangements for the financing of the permanent American Place facility; our expectations regarding our ability to relocate our Rising Star gaming license; our expectations regarding our sports wagering contracts; our investments in capital improvements, renovations and other projects, including the amounts of such investments, the timing of commencement or completion of such capital improvements, renovations and other projects and the resulting impact on our financial results; our expectations regarding the impact of the renovations at Grand Lodge Casino; our expectations regarding operational changes at our properties; adequacy of our financial resources to fund operating requirements and planned capital expenditures and development costs and to meet our debt and contractual obligations; our expectations and plans regarding environmental, social and governance issues; anticipated sources of funds; our expectations regarding regulatory and business conditions in the gaming industry, including the possible authorization or expansion of gaming in the states we operate or nearby states; factors that affect the financial performance of our properties; and our competitive outlook, among others.
+Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict and many of which are outside of our control.
+Important factors that could cause our actual results and financial condition to differ materially from those indicated in the forward-looking statements are included in the reports we file with the Securities and Exchange Commission, including, but not limited to, Part I, Item 1A.
 Risk Factors and Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations of our Annual Report on Form 10-K for the most recently ended fiscal year and our other periodic and current reports filed with the Securities and Exchange Commission.
+Management's Discussion and Analysis of Financial Condition and Results of Operations of our Annual Report on Form 10-K for the most recently completed fiscal year and our other periodic and current reports filed with the Securities and Exchange Commission.
 We are under no obligation to (and expressly disclaim any such obligation to) update or revise our forward-looking statements as a result of new information, future events or otherwise.
 Actual results may differ materially from those indicated in the forward-looking statements.
 Therefore, you should not rely on any of these forward-looking statements.